hadronized/strongly-typed-thoughts.net/media/blog/async_warmy_prequel.md

 Which reads as *“An asynchronous resource of type `T` available in the future or an error due to the loading of `T` and `C` or due to the store”*.

-However, something important to notice is that we miss something important here: we actually *want a parallel execution*.
-How to do this properly is by defining a small state machine to step through the process of loading a resource.
+However, something important to notice is that we miss a crucial point here: we actually *want a parallel execution*.
+We could start try by defining a small state machine to step through the process of loading a resource.
 That could be:

 ```